dennis-lin-recruiting-2017/elevator/README.md

 ascending elevator, lowest destination floor for a descending one).

-I did also consider a carousel-like system imspired by the Yamanote Line in Tokyo, Japan (https://en.wikipedia.org/wiki/Yamanote_Line).
+I did also consider a carousel-like system imspired by the Yamanote Line in Tokyo, Japan (https://en.wikipedia.org/wiki/Yamanote_Line) -- it was incorrectly called "round robin" in my code because of time pressures.
 Thie type of line would probably be better suited for a demand distribution that was more constant, whereas the optimistic/greedy FCFS version that I chose would be better suited for loads of a multi-modal nature (i.e. multiple rush hours overa period of time).